8 things you might not know about the M*A*S*H finale

 Sometimes urban legends are true.
 So many people rushed to the restroom after the ending, the subsequent pressure drop from flushing toilets caused a surge in the tunnels that bring water from the Catskills to New York.
 So, if this happens again, remember your local utilities and pause the show early and often on your television to give the plumbing a break.

 This is to underline the cultural impact of the show.
 The Smithsonian opened the "M*A*S*H: Binding Up the Wounds" exhibit in the summer of 1983, and it ran for a year and a half.
 Bert Allen, the set decorator from the series, went to D.C. to set up replicas of the O.R. and the Swamp.
 Allen kept the signpost from the set for years.
-It sold in auction 10 years ago for $25,000.
+It sold at auction in 2005 for $25,000.